US rushes to catch up in the race to detect mutant viruses

 Over the summer, though, a group of scientists sounded the alarm about the state of genomic surveillance in the U.S. and began pushing for something more systematic.

-In November, the CDC began to roll out a national program to methodically pull and check specimens to better determine what strains are circulating.
+In November, the CDC began to roll out a national program to more methodically pull and check specimens to better determine what strains are circulating.
 Then in December, the U.S. got a wake-up call when British researchers announced they had identified a variant that seems to spread more easily.

 The CDC reacted by announcing its surveillance program would scale up to process 750 samples nationally per week.
 The agency also contracted with three companies — LabCorp, Quest Diagnostics and Ilumina — to sequence thousands more each week.
 State labs are doing thousands of their own.